2300031459/Legacy-Watches/README.md

 - Link Css and Js files to Html code.
     - Css :-  <link rel="stylesheet" href="file_name.css">
     - Js :-  <script src="file_name.js"></script> (Can be declared inside of body also.)
-- Use "Swiper Js" for different swiping methods.
+- Use "Swiper Js" for different swiping methods (https://swiperjs.com/).
-- Use Google fonts for Fonts and Icons as SVG and can also use Remix icon too.
+- Use Google fonts for Fonts and Icons as SVG and can also use Remix icon too (https://remixicon.com).
-- Can also usage of JQuery in Font awesome cdn.
+- Can also usage of JQuery in Font awesome cdn (https://cdnjs.com/libraries/font-awesome).